OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

   Here, Slurm will allocate 4 cores and 3 TB of memory.
   This means that another job can run on the same node utilizing at most the remaining 28 cores and 1 TB of memory.

+Job scripts that do not use CPU cores or GPUs correctly may be rejected at submit time or be cancelled by the administrators.

 Usage of GPU compute nodes
 --------------------------